OpenMDAO/dymos/docs/dymos_book/getting_started/transcriptions.md

 In some cases, scaling the optimization problem can be a challenge and convergence is poor.
 For instance, if the thrust of a rocket engine is taken from experimental data, it can be extremely noisy.
 Without first smoothing the data, an implicit simulation of the resulting trajectory may be difficult.
-In this case, explicit intgration methods can power through and provide _an_ answer, even if it is subject to some amount of error.
+In this case, explicit integration methods can power through and provide _an_ answer, even if it is subject to some amount of error.

 **Explicit integration, at least using a fixed-step form, doesn't fail to provide an answer - but it's important that the user verify its accuracy.**